Don Mattingly is not Mickey Mantle or Lou Gehrig – but he sure as hell isn’t Harold Baines, a recent electee to the Baseball Hall of Fame – either.

 Election to the HOF is not a science – but…

-According tothere have been 19,183 players in MLB history.
+According to Baseball-Reference.com, there have been 19,183 players in MLB history.
 The Hall of Fame is comprised of 329 elected members, of which only 232 are players.

 Translating into something more meaningful, only 1.2% of all the players to ever step on a major league field are in the Baseball Hall of Fame.